 Despite this common usage, however, there are actually differences in the meaning of these two terms.
 In this article, we’ll break down each acronym to explain those differences.
-We’ll also talk about TESOL requirements and other details of getting certified, such as cost, how long courses take, and whether TESOL certification expires.
+We’ll also talk about TESOL requirements and other details of getting certified, such as choosing the right course, the cost to get certified, how long courses take, and whether TESOL certification expires.

 In the context of getting certified and applying to jobs, one is not better than the other; they are simply two terms commonly used to describe the same certification.
-Yet, despite the fact that the terms are used interchangeably by most TEFL providers and language schools, a deeper look at what these acronyms stand for will explain the subtle difference between TEFL and TESOL.
+Yet, despite the fact that the terms are used interchangeably by most TEFL providers, language schools, and online teaching companies, there are subtle differences between the two.
+So, what is the difference between TEFL and TESOL?
+Let’s take a deeper look at these acronyms to explain.

 What does TEFL stand for?

+What is TEFL?
 TEFL stands for Teaching English as a Foreign Language.
 It refers to teaching English in a country where English is not a primary language (rather, it is a foreign language).
-An example of TEFL would be teaching English in China.
+An example of TEFL would be a teacher from the U.S. teaching English in China.

 What does TESOL stand for?

 TESOL stands for Teaching English to Speakers of Other Languages.
 Does that sound more general?
 It is.
 TESOL includes teaching English as a foreign language (such as in the China example) as well as teaching English as a second language (TESL), meaning in a country where the primary language is English.
 An example of TESL would be a teacher at an English language institute in the U.S. who teaches students from around the world.